WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/10-radio-mics-2024/index.md

 not being able to pay for other expenses or having enough reserves for repairs or floats in shows - this is mainly due to us having saved up for this purchase over the past few years, and due to the success of recent shows and larger hires.

+> Shouldn't buying more lighting stuff be a bigger priority?
+Especially given that the last major investment TC made
+> was the £4/5k on SQ5 and stagebox, as well as random other stuff like the PA2.
+The last time any real amount of
+> money was spent on lighting was when the LEDs and FLX were bought in 2016!
+We constantly have to hire lighting stuff,
+> whereas with sound there's just a couple extra radio channels hired occasionally.

+In the current budget, we should still have £1-3k left over which could reasonably be spent on lighting equipment this year.
+We're always open to suggestions on what equipment we could upgrade or purchase.

 ### Hire Cost